DataDog/integrations-extras/perfectscale/README.md

 ### Uninstallation

 To stop using PerfectScale Datadog Integration, simply unassign your Datadog profile from a cluster.
-[Here][8] is the instruction.
+Check out the [full instructions][8] here.

 ## Troubleshooting